Eduardo Propper de Callejón: Personal life

 Propper de Callejón identified as a devout Catholic.
 His wife Hélène "Bubbles" Propper de Callejón (née Fould-Springer) converted to Catholicism after WWII.
 He had two children.
 His eldest son Felipe Propper de Callejón (1930-2024) made New York City his lifelong residence, becoming an American citizen in 1994.
-His daughter Elena Bonham Carter (née Propper de Callejón) married British banker Raymond Bonham Carter, making Golders Green in London her residence.
+His daughter Elena Bonham Carter (née Propper de Callejón) married British banker Raymond Bonham Carter, making Golders Green in north London her residence.

 Between 1936 and 1939, Propper de Callejón worked in Paris and divided his time between a flat in Paris on Rue de Surène and the Fould-Springer estate, the Chateau Royaumont (acquired in 1923 by Eugène Fould-Springer and his wife) located near Chantilly north of Paris.

 Legacy

 He never gained public recognition for his heroic acts before his death in 1972 in London after an operation.
 It is unknown exactly how many lives he saved due to the consulate's registries being burned after the war, but it is estimated to be in the thousands.

 In 2007, he was officially recognized as a Righteous Among the Nations by Yad Vashem, the Holocaust remembrance authority in Israel.
 That was accomplished by the testimony of Austrian Archduke Otto von Habsburg, who had disclosed his knowledge of Propper de Callejón's actions at the Nazi occupation of France during an interview with Felix Pfeifle for the film Felix Austria (2012).
 Propper de Callejón personally signed the transit visas for Archduke Otto von Hapsburg and his mother, Empress Zita to escape Europe.